olivernorred/olivernorreddotcom/src/work/sketchtimer.md

 I was inspired by the theme of this app to design micro-interactions using pen and paper.
 All the animations are drawn frame by frame on paper.

-## 2 frame hand-drawn animations
+## Animations indicate interactability

 <video autoplay loop style="aspect-ratio: 1080 / 1080;">
 <source src="/images/work/sketchtimer/shaking_buttons_micro.webm" type="video/webm">
 Your browser does not support the video tag.
 </video>

-<p class="caption">Every button has a subtle two-frame tilting animation to indicate that it is interactible.</p>
+<p class="caption">Every button has a subtle two-frame tilting animation to indicate that it is interactable.</p>

-## Countdowns
+## Animated countdown

 <video autoplay loop style="aspect-ratio: 1920 / 1080">
 <source src="/images/work/sketchtimer/countdown_micro.webm" type="video/webm">